 Are you living in a disaster-prone area?
 Or are you hoping to relocate somewhere where you can feel safe at home?
 Whatever your home buying goals, Clever can help you find a home in a disaster-free city!

 Clever Partner Agents are full-service, top-rated real estate agents in their local markets, helping buyers like you get to know the local area and make an informed purchasing decision.
-Buyers that work with a Partner Agent benefit from on-demand showings, a high level of expertise, and, in most states, a $1,000 Home Buyer Rebate you can put toward closing costs, down payment, or moving expenses.
+Buyers that work with a Partner Agent benefit from on-demand showings, a high level of expertise, and, in most states, the eligibility for Clever Cash Back.

 Connect with a Partner Agent today and explore some of the country’s safest cities with a professional’s expertise!